 Use Cases Of Deployment Automation

 Deployment automation is used across industries to speed up innovation and reduce risk.
-For example, e-commerce platforms rely on automated deployment to push daily updates such as bug fixes or seasonal promotions without downtime.
+For example, e-commerce platforms rely on automated deployment to push daily updates such as bug fixes or seasonal promotions without downtime, and exploring the Netdata public demo space is a quick way to see how real-time monitoring supports such release cycles in practice.

 The Automated Deployment Process Explained